Weight Fluctuation is Normal – These are the Common Causes

 As if that’s not enough, it can permanently stretch skin out of shape (yes, permanently), which worsens as you age, says Health.com.
 Exercise cannot bring it back once it reaches that stage.
 “The expansion and contraction of the skin is what plays havoc,” Alan Matarasso, MD, clinical professor of surgery at the Hofstra/Northwell School of Medicine (N.Y.) told Health.com.

 People normally experience weight fluctuation throughout the course of a day.
 That change can be as large as four or five pounds, mainly due to fluids and salts.
-(Read some weight-loss forums, however, says Livestrong.com, and you may hear about weight fluctuation up to 10 pounds; if you’re experiencing that you should seek help from a doctor.)
+(Read some weight-loss forums, however, says Livestrong.com, and you may hear about weight fluctuation up to 10 pounds; if you’re experiencing that you should seek help from a doctor.
+10 pounds in a day is not normal weight fluctuation.)
 Most of us weigh the least amount in the morning, after we void, and the most at the end of the day, especially if we eat a big, late dinner.

 Weight can temporarily increase due to:

 “Since most of us can’t eat enough in a day or two to actually gain five or 10 pounds, if you notice a dramatic increase on the scale, chances are it’s due to water,” says Anita Petruzzelli, M.D., doctor for BodyLogicMD, in an article in Shape.
 “Eating, drinking, urinating, having a bowel movement, and exercise can all impact your body’s water composition and therefore weight,” she says.
-True weight gain or loss takes time.
+True weight gain or loss takes time, while small weight fluctuation in a day just comes from these few factors.

 “In the summer, body weight can go up by several pounds due to increased body water.
 This is accomplished through fluid-conserving hormones such as aldosterone, which allows the kidney to retain more fluid and reduces the amount of salt in sweat, a measure that also aids in water retention.
 The increase and stabilization of total body water can only be accomplished by continuing to exercise in hot weather and will not occur in people who spend most of their time indoors in air-conditioned environments,” explains John Castellani, a researcher in the Thermal & Mountain Medicine Division of the U.S. Army’s Research Institute of Environmental Medicine on ScientificAmerican.com.